 1. Advances are available in almost all states EXCEPT California.
 Term loans are available.

-2. Your future consolidation advance acts like more of a line of credit than a typical advance — a merchant can request additional capital at anytime from us.
+2. Your future consolidation is more like a like of credit.
+A merchant can request additional capital at anytime from us.
 We will quickly re-underwrite it with no fee and offer additional funds and keep your scheduled payment the same.

-You do not have to pay off our advance with us in order to get more capital.
+You do not have to pay off our loan to get more capital.
 This holds true if your business requests more capital after one month, or after six months.
 Your business saves money at renewal.
 Your business will not pay interest on interest if you renew for premium programs.

-– No origination or underwriting fees unless three or more advances are consolidated.
-Then those fees are still lower, $250 to consolidate 3 to 4 advances, $500 to $750 for 5 or more advances).
+– Low or no origination and underwriting fees.
+Fees as low as $250 to consolidate 3 to 4 positions, $500 to $750 for 5 or more.
 No NSF fees or other junk fees are charged.

 – This is first position funding only.
 This funding can be the only funding following a consolidation.
 A standard line of credit, credit card split loan, traditional bank loan.

 – SBA loan, car loan, student loans and home loans can be left in place.